 Tū Manawa Active Aotearoa

-The second Open Funding Round for Tū Manawa Active Aotearoa is now open.
+The second Open Funding Round for Tū Manawa Active Aotearoa is now closed.

 Sport Wellington is proud to be managing Tū Manawa Active Aotearoa on behalf of Sport NZ in our region.
 Tū Manawa Active Aotearoa provides funding for programmes or projects delivering play, active recreation, and sport experiences for tamariki and rangatahi.
 These may be new or already operating.